 Heavy Winter Storm Wrecks Syrian Refugee Camps In Lebanon

-Thousands of Syrian refugees have been forced from their tents in Lebanon, a storm this week brought bitter rain, snow and freezing temperatures.
+Thousands of Syrian refugees have been forced from their tents in Lebanon, following days of bitter rain, snow and freezing temperatures.
 The winter storm, dubbed Norma by Lebanese meteorologists, has left refugees in dire need of emergency assistance, aid workers say.

-The storm has affected at least "151 informal camps in Lebanon, which host 11,000 refugees," United Nations refugee agency spokeswoman Lisa Abou Khaled told NPR.
-She said at least 850 other makeshift shelter sites, which host a combined 70,000 refugees, are also at risk of being damaged from bad winter weather.
+The storm hit Saturday and has affected at least "151 informal camps in Lebanon, which host 11,000 refugees," United Nations refugee agency spokeswoman Lisa Abou Khaled told NPR.
+She said at least 850 other makeshift shelter sites, which host a combined 70,000 refugees, are also at risk of being damaged from the bad winter weather.

+An 8-year-old Syrian girl died after falling into a river in the northern town of Minyeh, The Associated Press reported.

 Images of some of the camps give a glimpse of flooding and other impacts for families who fled violence in Syria to neighboring Lebanon.
-One video by Lebanese charity Sawa for Development and Aid shows a refugee in Lebanon's Bekaa Valley kneeling on a wooden pallet and rowing to safety using a mop.
+One video by Lebanese charity Sawa for Development and Aid shows a refugee in eastern Lebanon's Bekaa Valley kneeling on a wooden pallet and rowing to safety using a mop.

+Mahmoud Said, 43, lives at the lowest level of a refugee settlement in Bekaa Valley, near the Syrian border, with his wife and six children.

 He has difficulty moving because of back problems, he says, and is grateful to his neighbors who came to his rescue Tuesday night.
 They helped him throw away the little furniture he owned, which he says, were just some plastic chairs mattresses and blankets.